tersesystems/ocaps/src/paradox/guide/introduction.md

 Object oriented programming starts with a single object.
 Functional programming starts with a single function.
 The power in OOP and FP comes from being able to build and compose powerful structures out of these primitives.
 OOP is all about wiring objects together.
 FP is all about wiring functions together.

-In the same way, [Object-capability systems](https://en.wikipedia.org/wiki/Capability-based_security) start with a single capability, and builds on it by wiring capabilities together.
+In the same way, [object-capability systems](https://en.wikipedia.org/wiki/Capability-based_security), also known as OCAP, start with a single capability, and builds on it by wiring capabilities together.
 Just as an object is the primitive of OOP and a function is the primitive of FP, a capability is the primitive of OCAP.

+However, there is a difference between FP, OOP and OCAP.
+While FP and OOP are concerned about program design, OCAP (and capabilities in general) is concerned about security.
+Like an [access control list](https://en.wikipedia.org/wiki/Access_control_list), a capability is a security primitive.

+## Why Use Object Capabilities?

+Object Capabilities make a natural building block for designing secure systems for several reasons.

+From an engineering perspective:

+* Object capabilities follow the programming domain precisely and build on encapsulation and information hiding principles that are already well-known and well understood by the programming community.
+* Capabilities allow for flexible delegation without widening access control.
+Workers have only the access they need to do their jobs, and nothing more.
+* Auditing, logging, security notifications and accountability can be built directly into capabilities without changes to application code.
+* Object capabilities are "provably correct" through static analysis and flow control.

+From a security perspective:

+* Capabilities are a better solution to the [confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem) and [Time of Check/Time of Use problem](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use).
+* Capabilities allow for on-the-spot revocation at any level with the appropriate design, for immediate lockdown of an account or resource.
+* Built-in time based or execution based expiration of capabilities, after which the capability is revoked.
+Allows for "sudo" and "1-time" access.
+* Capabilities allow for a far richer domain of security control and can manage access decisions involving multiple principals, as opposed to [access control lists](http://waterken.sourceforge.net/aclsdont/current.pdf).

+## Definition

 So what is a capability?

-## Definition

-The original paper describing capabilities is [Programming Semantics for Multiprogrammed Computations](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.9948) by Dennis and Van Horn in 1963, but in an operating systems context.
-The definition of what a capability have been refined and formalized in object oriented languages.

 We use the following definitions for an object capability: